-While the ARS Rights result in a put option which represents a separate freestanding instrument, the put option does not meet the definition of a derivative instrument under FASB ASC 815, Derivatives and Hedging.
-The Company has elected to measure the ARS Rights at fair value under FASB ASC 825 to better align changes in fair value of the ARS Rights with those of the underlying auction rate securities investments.
+While the ARS Rights resulted in a put option which represents a separate freestanding instrument, the put option did not meet the definition of a derivative instrument under FASB ASC 815, Derivatives and Hedging.
+The Company elected to measure the ARS Rights at fair value under FASB ASC 825 to better align changes in fair value of the ARS Rights with those of the underlying auction rate securities investments.

 Prior to accepting the UBS settlement offer, the Company recorded all of its auction rate securities as available-for-sale investments.
-Upon accepting the UBS settlement, the Company made a one-time election to transfer its UBS auction rate securities holdings from available-for-sale securities to trading securities under FASB ASC 320.
+Upon accepting the UBS settlement, the Company made a one-time election to transfer its UBS auction rate securities holdings from available-for-sale securities to trading securities under FASB ASC 320, Investments-Debt and Equity Securities.